152 consecutive years of service to women & children in Hawaii and throughout the Pacific Islands

 Women for Women International provides women survivors of war with the tools and resources to move from crisis and poverty to stability and self-sufficiency, thereby promoting viable civil societies.
 We're changing the world one woman at a time.

 What we do:Help women survivors of war rebuild their lives.

 What you can do:Your sponsorship of only $35 a month for one year provides job training, rights awareness, direct financial aid and leadership education for one woman, equipping her to be self-sustaining.
 Each woman then pays it forward, thereby strengthening her family and her community.

-Advocates for Africa's Children is currently focusing on Swaziland.
-Why Swaziland?
-Swaziland has the highest HIV infection rate in the world, leaving behind an estimated 100,000 orphans in a country with just under 1 million people.
+Advocates for Africa's Children is currently focusing on eSwatini (Swaziland) and Tanzania. eSwatini has the highest HIV infection rate in the world, leaving behind an estimated 100,000 orphans in a country with just under 1 million people.
 With AIDS taking so many of the family breadwinners and parents, too many orphans are left to fend for themselves.
 They are hungry and malnourished.
 Boys and girls resort to exchanging sex for a meal.
 Provision of basic necessities give the children hope for a better future and prevents abuse.